Alyeska Investment Group, L.P. Buys Salesforce.com Inc, Ortho Clinical Diagnostics Holdings PLC, Anaplan Inc, Sells Microsoft Corp, Jabil Inc, Vertiv Holdings Co

 Alyeska Investment Group, L.P. sold out a holding in InterPrivate Acquisition Corp.
 The sale prices were between $11.56 and $20, with an estimated average price of $16.2.Sold Out: Social Capital Hedosophia Holdings Corp III (IPOC)

 Alyeska Investment Group, L.P. sold out a holding in Social Capital Hedosophia Holdings Corp III.
-The sale prices were between $14.53 and $16.02, with an estimated average price of $15.31.Sold Out: Aptiv PLC (APTV)
+The sale prices were between $14.53 and $16.02, with an estimated average price of $15.31.Sold Out: McKesson Corp (MCK)

 1. Alyeska Investment Group, L.P.'s Undervalued Stocks